 In addition to modeling credit, market, and operating-risk-weighted assets, clients model the equity side of the regulatory balance sheet.
 They establish appropriate limits on Tier 1, Tier 2, and Tier 3 capital to automatically calculate the regulatory capital ratio.
 Clients may enter the consolidation structure into the risk modeling process so that appropriate models are calculated for various subsidiaries and regulators.

-Enterprise-wide, Pillar II Stress Testing
+Capital Stress Testing

 Creating a single stress model consistent across all departments not only embeds the process, it also creates a single enterprise-wide decision variable—the capital ratio.
 As clients integrate all models within a single-forecast stress test and include business-line-developed pricing and volume strategies, this ratio summarizes the results of the credit, market, and operating risk models, plus the forecast capital base.
 With the capital ratio, senior management can quickly decide whether its business strategies need to be modified or if contingencies need to be created.